bseltz-cohesity/scripts/powershell/protectPhysicalWindows/README.md

 This PowerShell script adds physical Windows servers to a file-based protection job.
 The script will automatically include all volumes (C:\, D:\, etc.) and will apply a global list of exclusion paths to each server added to the job.

-**Note: The script will overwrite existing exclusions, so make sure all desired exclusions are included in the exclusions list.**
+**Warning:** The script will overwrite existing exclusions, so make sure all desired exclusions are included in the exclusions list.

 ## Components